 Indiana offers many forms of live gambling.
 The most prolific are the Indiana casinos spread throughout the state.
 There are many casino games offered, including live poker, blackjack, craps, roulette, slots, video poker and table games that use cards are all legal in Indiana.
 The original casinos in Indiana were required to be riverboats in Lake Michigan or the Ohio River.
 This regulation has since been relaxed as gaming expanded to racinos and lakes.
-Currently there are 12 Indiana casinos that players can pick from, spreading out from Southern Indiana and reaching the north side, near Illinois.
+Currently, there are 12 Indiana casinos that players can pick from, spreading out from Southern Indiana and reaching the north side, near Illinois.

 Indiana has an active horseracing industry.
 Indiana Grand and Hoosier Park offer live races.
 Off-track betting on simulcast races is also available at these facilities.

 Charities may offer games of chance with proper licensing.
-This includes bingos, raffles, casino nights, door prizes and pull-tabs.
+This includes bingos, raffles, casino nights, door prizes, and pull-tabs.
 Charities must register with the state to offer these games.

 Indiana Gambling Laws

-Indiana gambling laws and policies are quite liberal this regulated industry.
-There are still plenty of illegal gambling.
+Indiana gambling laws and policies are quite liberal in this regulated industry.
+There is still plenty of illegal gambling.
 Anything related to gambling in Indiana is regulated by the Indiana Gaming Commission.
 They are in charge of monitoring all casinos and racetracks, granting gambling licenses, and making sure all players are protected.

 The state defines gambling as risking anything of value on that is,